devonartis/aws-security-workshops/detection-ml-wksp/README.md

 3. Click the **Save** button at the top to save your function changes.
 4. Click the **Test** button to run the function again.
 This time it write the tuples to the S3 bucket where they can be loaded into the IP Insights algorithm for scoring.

-In the S3 console, if you find the bucket whose name starts with "sec405-tuplesbucket", you should now see a file guardduty_tuples.txt inside that contains some `<principal ID, IP address>` tuples.
+In the S3 console, if you find the bucket whose name starts with "sec405-tuplesbucket", you should now see a file "infer/guardduty_tuples.csv" inside that contains some `<principal ID, IP address>` tuples.

 ## 2.3 Set up the SageMaker notebook